 + Which members of our family should do the course?

 It is ideal if primary carers attend together so you can make a plan that suits everyone and be consistent with your dog.
 Bookings normally allow for two humans per doggie-household - we keep the group small to personalise the content.
-If there is space, you can add a carer (such as a grandparent who will be regularly caring for the baby and the dog) to the Preparation Workshop for an extra $50 - they will be fully included in discussion and get their own notes.
+If there is space, you can add a carer (such as a grandparent who will be regularly caring for the baby and the dog) to the Preparation Workshop for an extra $50.

 Grandparents/family/friends with their own dog: If friends/family plan for their own dog(s) to spend much time with the baby, they should enrol as a separate household so we can make a tailored plan for their dog.